 A minimum of personalisation can make a big difference.
 Simple gestures such as personalised messages or the ability to pre-set a client's language preferences for the IVR voice menu can go a long way.

-Thanks to the numerous automatic call distribution features that Ringover offers, you can establish precise scenarios for managing your incoming calls and route them to the right parties.
+Unfortunately, many companies overlook updates to their IVR, favouring instead the addition of more attractive and sophisticated options.
+Such a major oversight, however, can negatively affect the IVR's image and cause it to be viewed as an annoying barrier between agents and callers.Thanks to the numerous automatic call distribution features that Ringover offers, you can establish precise scenarios for managing your incoming calls and route them to the right parties.
 Set up your IVR simply and efficiently in real time according to your needs and offer your clients and leads fast and effective service.

 Ready to set up an IVR for your business?